Advice about permanent residence, what to do if you move house, applying to schools across county boundaries, and arriving from overseas.

 - If the child resides equal time with each of two parents/carers, and there is no court order governing with whom the child is to live and when they are to live with those persons, then the address at which any Child Benefit is claimed should be used.
 If Child Benefit is not applicable the address at which the child is registered with a GP should be used.

 Please note additional checks will be made and we may require sight of the court order.
-The final decision as to which parent’s address is used rests with ourselves.
+The final decision as to which parent’s address is used rests with NYCC.

 We are not able to vary the process for parents who cannot complete house moves in time for us to use the new address for admissions purposes.
 For this reason, it is very important that you are aware of the key dates in our admissions process and ensure you move and provide us with evidence of this within the admissions deadlines.

-3.4 Any offer of a place on the basis of address is conditional on the child living at the relevant address.
-Applicants have a responsibility to notify the Admissions Team of any change of address.
+3.4.
+Any offer of a school place on the basis of address is conditional on the child living at the relevant address.
+Applicants have a responsibility to notify the admissions team of any change of address.

 4. In-Year Applications for children living overseas

-4.1.
-For in-year applications, where UK passport holders apply for a school place whilst living abroad, the application will be processed whilst they are still abroad up to 6 weeks in advance of the requested start date.
+4.3.
+Applications will be processed whilst families are still abroad up to 6 weeks in advance of the requested start date.

 5. Address Verification Process

 5.1.
-There are a number of reasons why we may investigate an address.
+There are a number of reasons why NYCC may investigate an address.
 Addresses will be checked when information indicates that a specific address may not be the child’s principal permanent residence, whilst others may be randomly checked.
-Reasons for investigation may include, although are not restricted to the following.
+Reasons for investigation may include, although are not restricted to the following:

-- Where correspondence is returned to us or school as ‘Addressee Unknown’
+- where correspondence is returned to NYCC or school as ‘Addressee Unknown’

 5.2.
-We may refuse to accept a temporary address if an applicant still owns or rents an address at which their child previously lived.
+NYCC may refuse to accept a temporary or rental address if an applicant still owns or rents an address at which their child previously lived.
 Renting out an owned property or putting it up for sale may not deem it unavailable to the family.
 A property would only be deemed unavailable to the family from the date of completion.